REGISTRATION

 Each overnight town has a severe weather plan in place, so follow the organizers directions.

-Showers will be available at schools, swimming pools and converted car washes.
+Showers will be available at schools, swimming pools, converted car washes, and converted shower semi trucks.
 Shuttle service is usually available from the campgrounds to the showers.
-RAGBRAI provides for 80 portable toilets to supplement the ones provided by the overnight towns in the campgrounds.
+RAGBRAI provides for 90 portable toilets to supplement the ones provided by the overnight towns in the campgrounds.
 If you must have bathrooms close to your campsite, please set up your campsite close to the bathrooms.
 They will not be moved once the bathrooms are in place.

 A number of campers use sun-heated portable showers.
 According to state law, it is illegal to dispose of waste water into any state-owned natural or artificial lake.
 Additionally you are requested to dispose of this water through appropriate sewage access.
 Please do not dump portable showers on the ground.